 The corner of Wall Street Plaza that now houses Hooch was previously the center of Florida’s largest moonshine operation (back in the 1920s).
 Hooch also happens to be the new football bar for the Central Florida Packer Backer club.

-And because the Wall Street Plaza hosts a Sunday Funday Block Party each weekend from 2-9 pm, the tailgate drinking games are in full force.
+And because the Wall Street Plaza hosts a Sunday Funday Block Party, the tailgate drinking games are in full force.
 Bring on the jenga, cornhole and giant beer pong.

 TopGolf (Orlando & Lake Mary)